blessinvarkey/musings/posts/GPT-3.md

 ## How does it work?

+GPT-3 is a language model which can generate knowledge by training on a large dataset.
+So, when a user makes a request, the language prediction model analyses it and provides the most probable answer.
+The model processes all the text it has collected from Wikipedia, Common Crawl etc. and calculates the most statistically expected output.

+Therefore, GPT-3 is extremely powerful without understanding a single word it produces.
+Without specific tuning & adjustments, the language can write stories, blog articles, PR materials, and even technical documentation.
+Most of the time, the outputs feel very similar to those written by a human.
 ![alt-text](https://jalammar.github.io/images/gpt3/01-gpt3-language-model-overview.gif)
 [Jalammar's blog](https://jalammar.github.io/how-gpt3-works-visualizations-animations/) provides an extensive breakdown of GPT-3 through visuals (like the one shown above).
 Do check it out.